KVTV

-KVTV, virtual and VHF digital channel 13, was a CBS-affiliated television station licensed to Laredo, Texas, United States.
+KVTV (channel 13) was a television station in Laredo, Texas, United States, affiliated with CBS.
 The station was owned by Eagle Creek Broadcasting.

 On July 1, 2015, Gray Television, owner of NBC affiliate KGNS-TV, bought the non-license assets of KVTV and established KYLX-LP, to which it moved all of KVTV's program streams.
 KVTV then ceased broadcasting after nearly 42 years.
 The KVTV full-power license was surrendered on September 19, 2016.

 History

-One of several stations serving the Laredo/Nuevo Laredo borderplex, KVTV began in 1973 as a satellite station of KZTV, the CBS affiliate in Corpus Christi, Texas owned by K-Six Television.
+One of several stations serving the Laredo–Nuevo Laredo borderplex, KVTV signed on December 28, 1973, as a satellite station of KZTV, the CBS affiliate in Corpus Christi, Texas, owned by K-Six Television.
 Both stations were run on tight budgets, which meant that the lack of investment in the station's operations sometimes showed up on-air.
 In 2002, Alta Communications and Brian Brady acquired K-Six Television, renaming the company Eagle Creek Broadcasting of Texas.

 KVTV operated newscasts during the 1980s and early 2000s under the name Newswatch 13.
-At the peak of their news operations KVTV produced three daily :30 minute newscasts at noon, 6 p.m., and 10 p.m.
-After making significant strides in the Nielsen ratings against then powerhouse KGNS' Pro 8 News in the mid 1990s, KVTV management decided in 1996 to move the 6 p.m. newscast to 6:30 to make way for the new entertainment show Access Hollywood.
+At the peak of their news operations KVTV produced three daily 30-minute newscasts at noon, 6 p.m., and 10 p.m.
+After making significant strides in the Nielsen ratings against then powerhouse KGNS-TV's Pro 8 News in the mid 1990s, KVTV management decided in 1996 to move the 6 p.m. newscast to 6:30 to make way for the new entertainment show Access Hollywood.
 Many KVTV alumni working at that time believe that decision proved to be the start of the demise of Newswatch 13.

 Soon after the new owners took over they made significant changes to KVTV.
 All newscasts the station produced were dropped, except for the noon show, which was said to help reduce the strain put upon the news and production departments.
 Later that year, the station made cosmetic and personnel changes on almost every level and renamed their operations CBS 13 News.
 The midday newscast was retained for a year and a half and later dropped.
-Late night news was revived on the station on April 19, 2004 with CBS 13 News: Nightcast, a similar title to its Corpus Christi sister.
+Late night news was revived on the station on April 19, 2004, with CBS 13 News: Nightcast, a similar title to its Corpus Christi sister.
 For this, former KGNS anchorman Richard Noriega was hired out of semi-retirement to lead the newscast.
 Several months prior to the newscast, Noriega worked as a consultant and helped with the planning involved in revamping the station's news department.